DigitalExpart/PAKtIQ/NOTIFICATION_SETUP.md

 - If the current time matches the reminder time (within 1 minute)
 - If the frequency matches (daily/weekly/custom)
 - If the day matches (for weekly/custom)
-- If there are active milestones in the Pakt
+- If there are active milestones in the Resolve

 ### Daily Motivation